loic-prieto/fire-archmage-site/root/warhammers/aos/setting/calyster/nations/meredia/old-meredia.md

 ---
 layout: aos-calyster-nations
-title: Wastes of Meredia
+title: The republic of Meredia
 ---

-# The wastes of Meredia
+# The Republic of Meredia

 ## The Ashen Wastes